 This mic is often used for live vocals.
 The low-end roll-off helps to improve gain-before-feedback by reducing low-end rumble and handling noise in the mic signal.
 The high-end roll-off helps to attenuate cymbal wash and high-end room frequencies.

 The main selling point of the SM58, though, is the presence boost of roughly 5 dB.
-This boost, which is caused by the resonance in the mic design, helps to provide vocal clarity in loud and/or dense audio mixes.
-Speech intelligibility is in and around 4 kHz and so vocal mics (like the SM58) benefit greatly from a presence boost.
+This boost, caused by the resonance in the mic design, helps provide vocal clarity in loud and/or dense audio mixes.
+Speech intelligibility is in and around 4 kHz, so vocal mics (like the SM58) benefit greatly from a presence boost.

 The Shure SM58 is featured in my article on the Best Microphones For Live Vocal Performances.

 The Neumann M 150 is a microphone based on the legendary Neumann M 50.
 This small-diaphragm condenser is, by nature, fairly flat.
 However, relative to many other condenser microphones, this mic can be considered pretty coloured.
 It has an omnidirectional polar pattern.